strattonjer/Resume/index.md

 I worked closely with our development team to design both our clients’ customer-facing Web pages and the Nouvant administrative applications.
 I helped define user experience and workflows; to guide software improvements, features, and new modules; and to align product development with long-term business strategy.

-Later, I initiated and remotely led software issue and improvement projects with an offshore team of contract developers.
+Later, I initiated and remotely led software issue and improvement projects with an offshore team of contract developers, using Jira.
 After leaving Nouvant in 2015, I consulted with the new parent company to ensure a smooth transfer and communication to clients.

 Highlights of my work include:
 * Developed data-management and content-creation tools and training